The Very Best Airplane Seats for Every Type of Need

 Baby on board

 Sit near the back of the plane if you’ve got babies or small children in tow, suggests Corinne McDermott, founder of HaveBabyWillTravel.com.
 “Usually the restrooms with change tables are located at the back of the plane, and you will be close to the galley if you require hot water or any assistance from the flight attendants,” she says.
 Or try snagging a bulkhead seat, which gives you more room to maneuver a car seat, she says, and because it faces a wall instead of seats, the carrier won’t get in the way of other passengers trying to recline their seats back.
-Check out more secrets to flying with kids…we know sometimes you need all the help you can get.
+Here are 11 airplane facts you’ve always been curious about.

 Settling down multiple kids